calooper/FoodTruckProject/README.md

 goodbye message and ends.

-If the user selects a number outside the range of 1 - 4, a message displays informing the suer that the number selected is not a valid option.
+If the user selects a number outside the range of 1 - 4, a message displays informing the user that the number selected is not a valid option.
 The loop then continues and displays the menu again

 ###Lessons Learned